-Example: Freddie needed his oil changed in his car, but he did not know how to do it himself.
-“Don’t worry, I’ll show you how; it’s not rocket science,” his friend told him.
+Example: Graham needed to put air in his car’s tires, but he had no idea how to do it himself.
+“No need to worry, I’ll show you show it’s done.
+It’s not rocket science,” his friend said.

-Note: The word “exactly” is oftentimes inserted into this common phrase (i.e., Installing a ceiling fan is not exactly rocket science).
+Note: The word “exactly” is sometimes inserted into this phrase (e.g., Installing a ceiling fan is not exactly rocket science).

 The Origin Of – It’s Not Rocket Science

 Have you ever been working on something, only to have someone tell you that “it’s not rocket science”?
 Or they might use a similar expression that goes “it’s not brain surgery.”
 Where did these phrases come from?